Distillation of Large Language Models via Concrete Score Matching: Experiments

 \subsection{Task-Specific Distillation}

-\textbf{Experimental setup:} We verify the effectiveness of CSD across diverse tasks, including dialogue summarization, low-resource translation, and arithmetic reasoning.
-Experiments were conducted on the DialogSum~\citep{chen-etal-2021-dialogsum}, Flores-200~\citep{costa2022no}, and GSM8K~\citep{cobbe2021training} datasets.
-We used \texttt{GEMMA-7B-IT}~\citep{team2024gemma}, fine-tuned with SFT as the teacher and \texttt{GEMMA-2B-IT} as the student, following the experimental setup of \cite{xu2025speculative}.
-We compared with the baselines using the same teacher, changing only the loss function.
-Please see \Cref{sec:B} for further details.

-\textbf{Results:} \Cref{tab:main3} presents a performance comparison across three tasks against the baseline loss functions.
-The proposed CSD objective function achieved the best performance on all three tasks under identical experimental conditions.
-In the arithmetic reasoning task, we observed multiple cases where certain losses resulted in zero accuracy.
-A case study in \Cref{tab:main5,tab:main6,tab:main7,tab:main8} in \Cref{sec:D} shows that these models often generate excessively long reasoning steps without reaching a final answer, reflecting a failure to learn proper formatting; moreover, much of the reasoning itself was incorrect.
-As illustrated in \Cref{fig:3.b}, the losses TV, SKL, and SRKL exhibit mode-seeking tendencies, which we conjecture may have caused collapses into suboptimal modes depending on the task and model.
-In contrast, CSD obtained stable performance by applying ($T, S$) weighting in this case.
+We evaluate the effectiveness of CSD across dialogue summarization, low-resource translation, and arithmetic reasoning tasks.
+Distillation was conducted on 1,000 samples from the DialogSum~\citep{chen-etal-2021-dialogsum}, Flores-200~\citep{costa2022no}, and GSM8K~\citep{cobbe2021training} datasets, following the experimental setup of \citet{xu2025speculative} (Please refer to \Cref{sec.B.2} for further details). \Cref{tab:main3} compares performance across the three tasks against baseline loss functions.
+Under identical experimental conditions, the proposed CSD objective achieved the best results on all tasks.
+For the arithmetic reasoning task, we observed several cases in which certain losses yielded zero accuracy.
+A case study in \Cref{tab:main5,tab:main6,tab:main7,tab:main8,tab:qualitative_dld} of \Cref{sec:D} shows that these models often produce excessively long chains of thought without arriving at a final answer, indicating a failure to learn proper formatting; furthermore, much of the reasoning itself is incorrect.
+As illustrated in \Cref{fig:3.b}, the RKL, TV, SKL, and SRKL losses exhibit mode-seeking tendencies, which we conjecture may have caused collapses into suboptimal modes under these limited data distillation settings.
+Similarly, CSD $(S, S)$, which also shows mode-seeking behavior, performed poorly as 21.09, 63.78, and 0.00 on summarization, translation, and GSM8K, respectively.
+CSD achieved stable performance in this case by using the $(T, S)$ weighting.
+DLD likewise performed poorly under student weighting and became only marginally stable when teacher weighting was applied.
+A full ablation is provided in \Cref{tab:main300} of \Cref{sec:D} for DLD variants.
+Across all cases, DLD remained significantly weaker than CSD, likely due to its restricted solution space being more detrimental under limited-data distillation.